civil, focused discussion of the important public policy matters of the times

 What

-• Stick is a humanistic response to the predations of artificial intelligence and social media.
+• Stick is a humanistic response to the social disfunction of social media and a resistance to the predations of artificial intelligence and robotics on our essential ways of life.

 Who

-• Stick to the Subject is a companionship of independant thinkers moving policy discourse from the political class to the people; from online to in-person; from rallies and town halls to a network of round table discussions; and from bands of ideological tribes to gatherings of free thinking individuals.
+• Stick to the Subject is a companionship of the open-minded, moving policy discourse from the political class to the people; from online to in-person; from rallies and town halls to a network of round table discussions; and from bands of ideological tribes to gatherings of free thinking individuals.

 • The Discussion Society operates during North Carolina's summer, fall, and spring academic terms.
 The Knowledge Base remains in continuous operation.